nic-lan/rplate/README.md

 Once those files have been generated `rplate` will run rubocop on them according to the styleguide in `.rubocop.yml`.

 ###### Note
-Currently it is not supported the use of a custom rubocop styleguide.
+Currently it is not supported the use of a custom rubocop styleguide but this does not mean that you cannot run your local styleguide by your own ;-)

 #### Allowed arguments